ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-It would be boring to go through the full test suite.
-The following tests are
-easy to implement using the same approach:

 Akan menjadi sebuah kebosanan yang nyata bila kita harus berbincang secara
 panjang dan lebar mengenai semua rangkaian tes.
 Tes-tes berikut sebenarnya bisa dengan mudah diimplementasikan dengan menggunakan
 pendekatan yang sama.

--   not request agents when pending
--   don't shut down agents if nodes are too young
--   shut down agents when there is no backlog and nodes will shortly incur new costs
--   not shut down agents if there are pending actions
--   shut down agents when there is no backlog if they are too old
--   shut down agents, even if they are potentially doing work, if they are too old
--   ignore unresponsive pending actions during update

 -   jangan meminta agen saat pending.
 -   jangan mematikan agen bila node masih muda.